 You’ll also find plenty of fun Bigfoot-themed souvenirs in the gift shop.

 Fun tip: Ask at the front desk for a free map of the locations on the property where Bigfoot is said to be spotted.

-3. The Nation’s Only Outdoor Passion Play is held in Cambridge.
+3. Ohio’s Only Outdoor Passion Play is held in Cambridge.

 4. Each Christmas season, Cambridge is Transformed into a Charming Victorian Village.

 Each November, the streets of Cambridge are lined with Dickens-era characters depicting scenes of Old World England transforming the modern-day town into a Dickens Victorian Village.
 The city is flooded with more than 92 scenes and 180 figures.
 The face of each character has been hand-sculpted and painted, and some have even been modeled after local townspeople.

 Visit the Dickens Welcome Center with Imagination Station to learn how the displays were created, purchase souvenirs and dress in Victorian clothes and get your photo taken with Charles Dickens.

 Special events are held during the season, which include carriage rides, trolley tours, Victorian Teas, and a holiday parade featuring Santa Claus and Father Christmas.
 Make sure you stop at the Guernsey County Courthouse for the synchronized light display.
 You won’t want to miss it!

 This out-of-this-world experience transports you back to the 1930s when you become a welcomed guest in John Glenn’s boyhood home.
 Learn what it was like during the Great Depression when his family took in boarders to pay the mortgage on their modest New Concord home.
 Learn more about this amazing museum and tour here —-> Step Back in Time at the John and Annie Glenn Museum